opf/openproject/docs/release-notes/13-0-0/README.md

 - Fixed: Sums table only shows total sum \[[#49690](https://community.openproject.com/wp/49690)\]
 - Fixed: Pictures are not exported \[[#49692](https://community.openproject.com/wp/49692)\]

-#### Contributions
+### Credits and contributions

+A very special thank you goes to the following sponsors for features and improvements of this release:
+- **The City of Cologne** for sponsoring the integration for Nextcloud project folders.
+- **The Federal Ministry of the Interior and Community (BMI)**, who, as part of the **openDesk project** (known as **Sovereign Workplace**) sponsored iCalendar subscription, PDF export of work plans, localized seeding of all seed data.

-A big thanks to community members for reporting bugs and helping us identifying and providing fixes.
+A big thanks to community members for reporting bugs and helping us identifying and providing fixes:

-Special thanks for reporting and finding bugs go to

-Tobias Nöbauer, K T, Various Interactive, Thyago Sanabio, Piotr F, Sven Kunze, Gerrit Bonn, Aidas Kasparas, Christina Vechkanova, Rince wind, James Neale, Daniel Wilke, Philipp Schulz, Heather Burns, M S
+Tobias Nöbauer, K T, Various Interactive, Thyago Sanabio, Piotr F, Sven Kunze, Gerrit Bonn, Aidas Kasparas, Christina Vechkanova, Rince wind, James Neale, Daniel Wilke, Philipp Schulz, Heather Burns, M S.